n8n-io/n8n-docs/docs/integrations/builtin/trigger-nodes/n8n-nodes-base.gmailtrigger/index.md

 ---
 #https://www.notion.so/n8n/Frontmatter-432c2b8dff1f43d4b1c8d20075510fe4
-title: Gmail trigger
+title: Gmail Trigger
-description: Documentation for the Gmail trigger node in n8n, a workflow automation platform.
+description: Documentation for the Gmail Trigger node in n8n, a workflow automation platform.
 Includes details of operations and configuration, and links to examples and credentials information.
 contentType: integration
 priority: high
 ---

-# Gmail trigger
+# Gmail Trigger

 [Gmail](https://www.gmail.com){:target=_blank .external-link} is an email service developed by Google.
-The Gmail trigger node can start a workflow based on events in Gmail.
+The Gmail Trigger node can start a workflow based on events in Gmail.

 /// note | Credentials
 You can find authentication information for this node [here](/integrations/builtin/credentials/google/).